-Authority, Duties and Responsibilities of the Chairman of the Board of Directors

-1. Convene a board of directors meeting whereby the Company Secretary shall send a meeting notice not less than 7 days before the meeting date to allow directors sufficient time to study and consider the information and make the accurate decision; 2.
-Act as the chairman of the board of directors meeting and shareholders' meeting and encourage directors to attend the shareholders' meeting, including directing the meeting in an effective manner; 3.
-Allocate sufficient time for the meeting and encourage all directors to discuss, exchange ideas and express opinions in a freely manner and exercise prudent discretion in full consideration of all stakeholders; 4.
-Encourage directors to perform their duties within the scope of authority and responsibility of the Board of Directors in accordance with the law and good corporate governance principles; 5.
-Act a decisive vote in the event that the Board of Directors Meeting has equal votes for both parties.
+Chairman of the Board of Director President 1.
+Convene a board of directors meeting whereby the Company Secretary shall send a meeting notice not less than 7 days before the meeting date to allow directors sufficient time to study and consider the information and make the accurate decision.2.
+Act as the chairman of the board of directors meeting and shareholders' meeting and encourage directors to attend the shareholders' meeting, including directing the meeting in an effective manner.

-Authority, Duties and Responsibilities of the President

 1. Perform the duties as assigned by the Board of Directors or the Executive Board Committee under the Company's objectives, regulations and Articles of Association.
 In dealing with transactions, the Board of Directors has clearly approved maximum limit of each transaction.
 This limit should not exceed the limit approved by the Board of Directors.
 The maximum limit of each transaction however, may be appropriately revised upon the consideration and judgment of the Board of Directors.
-The delegation of authority to the President should not include any transaction in which the President or any other person involved may then have a conflict of interest (as determined through notification by the Securities and Exchange Commission) with the Company or its subsidiaries.
+The delegation of authority to the President should not include any transaction in

+Chairman of the Board of Director President 3.
+Allocate sufficient time for the meeting and encourage all directors to discuss, exchange ideas and express opinions in a freely manner and exercise prudent discretion in full consideration of all stakeholders.
+4. Encourage directors to perform their duties within the scope of authority and responsibility of the Board of Directors in accordance with the law and good corporate governance principles.
+5. Act a decisive vote in the event that the Board of Directors Meeting has equal votes for both parties. which the President or any other person involved may then have a conflict of interest (as determined through notification by the Securities and Exchange Commission) with the Company or its subsidiaries.
 Any duties performed should conform to the Notification by the Stock Exchange of Thailand in its article "Rules, procedures, and disclosures of any related party transactions of the listed company".
 An exemption to this is for any transaction which is a normal business transaction at market price and under the rules and regulations as specified by the Company.
 2. Prepare the Company's business plan, strategy plan, and estimated annual budget to propose to the Executive Board Committee.
 3. Follow the business plan, strategy plan, and estimated annual budget which have been approved by the Executive Board Committee.
 4. Determine the organizational structure and management framework to include every details of selection, training, hiring, and termination of the Company's employees.
 5. Empower to appoint or discharge an employee whose position is lower than the President.
 6. Perform with honesty and prudently for the protection and benefit of the Company.

-5.4 Directorships in other companies by directors and executives Directors can hold directorships in other businesses, but this must not be an obstacle to the performance of duties as a director of the Company.
+4.4 Directorships in other companies by directors and executives Directors can hold directorships in other businesses, but this must not be an obstacle to the performance of duties as a director of the Company.
 The director should hold directorships in no more than 5 listed companies on the Stock Exchange of Thailand.
 In the case of the President, he/she may hold a directorship in other companies.
 However, it must not be an obstacle to the performance of the President of the Company and such business must not be in the same business or in competition with the business of the Company.